 with Cobleskill:

 Floriculture

 Food Service Administration

 Science Laboratory Technology

-(Allied Health Concentration)
+(Allied Health Option)

-Science Laboratory Technology
+(Chemistry Option)

-(Environmental Health Concentration)
+(Environmental Health Option)

+(Histotechnology Option)

+with Hudson Valley:

+Environmental Technology

+Transportation

+with college of Environmental

+Science & Forestry:

+Forest Technology

 A student in a one-plus-one program spends the first year at Fulton-Montgomery taking courses prescribed for the program.
-Upon successful completion of this first year (minimum of 1.75 average), the student is guaranteed transfer into the program at either Canton or Cobleskill for the final year of the program and the award of the Associate degree.
+Upon successful completion of this first year (minimum of 1.75 average), the student is guaranteed transfer into the program at Canton, Coblesville Forestry, or Hudson Valley for the final year of the program and the award of the Associate degree.
 Details about applications, records, etc. are available from the Fulton-Montgomery Admissions or Registrar's Offices.

-AGRICULTURAL ENGINEERING (A.A.S.)
+AGRICULTURAL ENGINEERING [A.A.S.]